Waihi Beach

-At the northern end of Waihī Beach, the 145 ha Orokawa Scenic Reserve offers several short walking tracks along the coast and to Orokawa Bay.
-While the main beach is backed by the residential area of the township of Waihī Beach, Orokawa Bay is undeveloped and surrounded by native bush including pōhutukawa, pūriri, and nīkau palms.
+At the northern end of Waihi Beach, the 145 ha Orokawa Scenic Reserve offers several short walking tracks along the coast and to Orokawa Bay.
+While the main beach is backed by the residential area of the township of Waihi Beach, Orokawa Bay is undeveloped and surrounded by native bush including pōhutukawa, pūriri, and nīkau palms.

 At the southern end of the beach is the small settlement of Bowentown and the northern side of the northern Katikati entrance to Tauranga Harbour.

 History and culture

 Early history

-Māori have lived in the region since pre-European times, with numerous pā sites within a few kilometres of Waihī Beach.
-There is still evidence of the old pā sites at the Bowentown end of Waihī Beach.
+Māori have lived in the region since pre-European times, with numerous pā sites within a few kilometres of Waihi Beach.
+There is still evidence of the old pā sites at the Bowentown end of Waihi Beach.

-The name Waihī ("Rising Water") is said to be named after a stream which flows into the beach, the later town of Waihi taking its name from the name for the beach.
+The name Waihi ("Rising Water") is said to be named after a stream which flows into the beach, the later town of Waihi taking its name from the name for the beach.